Lane Stadium: 1980s and 1990s

-North End Zone Expansion
+North end zone expansion

 Before the 1999 season, the university started work on the north end zone.
 The summer of 1999 saw the addition of roughly 2,100 seats to the north end zone increasing capacity to 53,130.
 In the summer of 2000, 3,000 more permanent bleacher seats were added to the north end zone increasing capacity to 56,272.
 That summer also saw the addition of a new scoreboard, known as Hokievision, installed behind the north end zone.
 The summer of 2001 saw the latest round of additions to north end zone bleachers — 600 seats for The Marching Virginians.
 This move brought the capacity down to 53,662.

 2000–present

-South endzone expansion
+South end zone expansion

 Prior to the 2002 season, the stadium saw 11,120 seats added in the south end zone to effectively enclose that end of the stadium increasing capacity to 65,115.
 The double-deck structure is similar to that of the Cleveland Browns' "Dawg Pound" section.
 It has bleacher, bench-back, and club seats.
 The structure is enclosed, but has gaps between the older structures and itself.
 This is the result of building codes and a desire to get fans even closer to the field.